Siân Davey: Life and work

 Her photographic practice focuses on her family, community and self, and is informed by her background in psychology.
-Her series Looking for Alice is a portrait of her daughter Alice who has Down syndrome.
+Her series Looking for Alice is a portrait of her daughter Alice, who has Down syndrome.
 One of the photographs from this series was selected for the 2014 Taylor Wessing Photographic Portrait Prize exhibition.
 The series was published by Trolley Books in 2015.
 In 2016, Looking for Alice was shortlisted for Photobook of the Year in the Paris Photo–Aperture Foundation PhotoBook Awards.

 Davey's teenage daughter Martha assisted with the creation of Looking for Alice.
-This led to Davey's next series Martha that focuses on Martha and her teenage friends.
+This led to Davey's next series Martha, focusing on Martha and her teenage friends.
 Two photographs from this series were selected for the 2016 Taylor Wessing Photographic Portrait Prize exhibition.

-In 2017, Davey exhibited her series Together as a pop-up exhibition at the National Portrait Gallery, London.
-The work was made as a commission for the McCain Foods We Are Family series "which celebrates British families in all their shapes and sizes".
+In 2017 Davey exhibited her series Together as a pop-up exhibition at the National Portrait Gallery, London.
+The work was made as a commission for the McCain Foods We Are Family series, "which celebrates British families in all their shapes and sizes".
 In creating the work, she travelled across Britain and photographed 31 families in 21 days.